Medication Forms for Prescription and Non-Prescription Medications

 - Bed Bugs: Recent media coverage of Bed Bug infestations has caught the attention and concern of many New Mexicans.
 At this time, Beg Bugs are not a major public health issue in the state of New Mexico.
 These insects are similar to head lice in that they are a parasite that lives off of live hosts.
 They have not been found to spread disease.
 Parents and staff who have concerns about Bed Bugs can go to the EPA website for more information on how to identify beg bugs bites and how to treat your home:http://www.epa.gov/pesticides/bedbugs/.

-ALL STUDENTS ENTERING 7TH GRADE must have an updated TDAP immunization.
+ALL STUDENTS ENTERING 7TH GRADE must have an updated TDAP immunization. and a second Varicella immunization.
 Please check with your student's nurse for additional information.
 Check the immunization schedule here.

 EXEMPTIONS: Only students who have a notarized medical or religious exemption form will be allowed to attend school without up to date immunizations.
 Personal/philisophical exemptions no longer qualify as an approved exemption.
 This change in requirements came from the New Mexico Department of Health.
-You can access the new form and information at the Department of Helth website: http://immunizenm.org/sched.shtml#exemptions.
+You can access the new form and information at the Department of Health website: archive.immunizenm.org/documents/ImmunizationExemptionForm.pdf

 Head lice have been co-existing with us since ancient times.
 Head lice are not a health hazard or a sign of poor hygiene and are not the cause of any disease.
 In the United States, preschool and elementary school students are the most common age groups who get head lice.
 Our goal is to help parents recognize head lice in their students so they can take action quickly.
 Your school nurse can provide information about the diagnosis and treatment options for families so children can return to school immediately.